King John of England

 Isabella of Angoulême; Credit – Wikipedia

 It came to John’s attention that 12-year-old Isabella of Angoulême, the only child of Aymer III, Count of Angoulême and therefore destined to be Countess of Angoulême in her own right, had become betrothed to Hugh de Lusignan, the heir of Hugh IX de Lusignan, Count of La Marche.
-This marriage would have joined La Marche and Angoulême, and the de Lusignan family would then control a vast, rich and strategic territory between the two Plantagenet strongholds, Bordeaux and Poitier.
-To prevent this threat, King John of England decided to marry Isabella himself.
+This marriage would join La Marche and Angoulême, and the de Lusignan family would then control a vast, rich, and strategic territory between the two Plantagenet strongholds, Bordeaux and Poitier.
+To prevent this threat, King John of England decided to marry Isabella.
 Isabella of Angoulême’s parents had no objection to the marriage with the 34-year-old John.
 After all, he was a king and their daughter would be a queen.
 Isabella and John were married on August 24, 1200, and then Isabella was crowned Queen of England on October 8, 1200, at Westminster Abbey.
 Isabella’s father died in 1202, and she succeeded him as Countess of Angoulême in her own right.
 However, her title was largely empty because John denied the control of her inheritance.
-John appointed a governor, Bartholomew de Le Puy, who conducted most of the administrative affairs of Angoulême until John’s death in 1216.
+John appointed a governor, Bartholomew de Le Puy, who conducted most of the administrative affairs of Angoulême until John died in 1216.

 John and Isabella had five children: